Mary-Ya/Vending/readme.md

 # Cup of Tea - Machine

 ## Functions
-Idea was to implement most simple vending machine.
+The main idea was to implement the most simple vending machine.
 My exemplar can do only the main functions:
 * You can pay for your tea with only one available coin;
 * You can choose sort of tea;
-* You can take you tea.
+* You can take your tea.

 I decided to focus on this functions because they are represent a full cycle of user experience with this vending.